 The school will present their case for why they cannot take extra children and why it would be bad for the school if they had to.
 You present your reasons for why your child must go to this school and why it would be bad for your child if they had to go to a different school.
 Try to to support your case with evidence if you can.
 The panel listen to both cases, ask questions and then decide which case is stronger.

 If you are successful your child will be given a place at the school even though it is already full.

 3.2 Infant class appeals:

 There is a legal limit of 30 children per teacher in an infant class and this limits the powers of the appeal panel hearing your appeal.
 They can only consider:

-- the lawfulness of the school's admission arrangements
+- If the school's admission arrangements comply with the law

-- if the decision to refuse your child a place was unreasonable.
-Unreasonable in relation to an appeal, is used in the legal sense and means that the decision to refuse your child a place at the school was peverse or illogical.
+- if the decision to refuse your child a place at the school was unreasonable.
+Unreasonable in relation to an appeal, is used in the legal sense and means that the decision to refuse your child a place at the school was perverse or illogical.

-You will need to make your appeal on one of the three grounds listed above.
+You will need to make your appeal on at least one of the four grounds listed above.